aantipov/alexeime/blog/widget-driven-development/index.md

 - deduplicate all the requests
 - ensure data consistency: all the components should always have the same data when using the same request
-- provide data invalidation ability: if a component changes data on the server, all the dependent components should get updated data
+- provide data invalidation ability: if a component changes data on the server, other the components that rely on that data should receive the new data
-- last, but not least, be transparent to the components and not affect their logic in any way (make components think they communicate to Backend directly)
+- be transparent to components and not affect their logic in any way (make components think they communicate to Backend directly)

 ![Frontend and Backend interaction using an API Wrapper](./api-wrapper.png)

-Turns out we can have it and there are already libraries providing such API Wrappers:
+The good news is that we can have it, and there are already libraries providing such solutions:

 - some GraphQL clients, e.g. [Relay](https://relay.dev/)
 - [React-Query](https://react-query.tanstack.com/), [SWR](https://swr.vercel.app/), [Redux Toolkit Query](https://redux-toolkit.js.org/rtk-query/overview), [Vue Query](https://vue-query.vercel.app/) for RESTful APIs

 All we basically need to do is to wrap every API call with such an API Wrapper.
 The rest is handled automatically for us.

-The huge benefit of such an approach is that we can finally untangle our applications' data logic and achieve better orthogonality by combining all pieces together.
+The huge benefit of such an approach is that we can finally untangle our applications' data logic, put Data Logic under control of Components, and achieve better orthogonality by combining all pieces together.

 ![a triangle including Data Logic, Styles, Markup and UI Logic](./triangle.png)